outdreamer/build-a-cure-1/docs/reference/bio_system_analysis.md

 						- the concept of temporary evolution (epigentics changing gene expressions, mutations from structure, stressors & evolved handlers, viruses altering DNA) differs from horizontal & intergenerational evolution

+							- temporary evolution may or may not be passed on, whereas horizontal & vertical evolution are likelier to be

+							- there are overlaps between the categories: a virus can be considered temporary, horizontal, & vertical evolution

+							- temporary evolution may also be localized - genes edited in a certain subset or sub component to conduct experiments or acquire temporary functionality to fix a problem (producing new cells to repair a wound)

 					- virus system analysis: